Skip to content

 Approved.

-Council adopted an ordinance imposing a 150-day moratorium on the acceptance, processing, and approval of applications for new telecommunications and data storage (data center) facilities within the City of Charlotte and its ETJ, pursuant to NC General Statute 160D-107.
-City attorney noted projects with valid building permits, accepted special use permits, vested site plans, or substantial good-faith expenditures are exempt by state law.
-Includes a District 5 rezoning for a proposed 40,000 sq ft data center (applicant has by-right approval for a 10,000 sq ft center if rezoning denied).
+Adopted an ordinance imposing a 150-day moratorium on the acceptance, processing, and approval of applications for new telecommunications and data storage (data center) facilities within the city of Charlotte and its ETJ, pursuant to NC General Statute 160D-107.
+Exempt projects (those with valid permits, completed applications, vested plans, or substantial good-faith expenditures) are unaffected per state law.
+A District 5 rezoning for a 40,000 sq ft data center referenced; applicant holds by-right approval for 10,000 sq ft if rezoning denied.
+Passed unanimously.

 See the vote tally and conditions for this decision →